belljustin/cps-client-python/README.md

 Commands:
-  configuration-get           Get global CPS configuration transfer-create-blockchain  Create transfers from a wallet to blockchain... transfer-get                Get info about transfers. transfers-get               Get collection of transfers. wallet-address-create       Create a new wallet address.
+  configuration-get           Get global CPS configuration transfer-create-blockchain  Create transfers from a wallet to blockchain... transfer-create-wallet      Create transfers from a wallet to another... transfer-get                Get info about transfers. transfers-get               Get collection of transfers. wallet-address-create       Create a new wallet address.